 Despite the progress made in 3D-guided face manipulation, most existing methods are available only for human faces and cannot be trivially extended to out-of-domain faces, such as non-photorealistic paintings, cartoon portraits, or even animals.
-This is mainly due to the formidable difficulties in building the 3DMM for each specific face domain, regarding both data acquisition and processing.
+This is mainly due to the formidable difficulties in building the 3DMM for each specific face domain regarding data acquisition and processing.
 To overcome this challenge, we propose, as far as we know, the first method to manipulate arbitrary out-of-domain faces via human 3DMM.
 This is achieved through two major steps: \textit{disentangled attribute-latent mapping} and \textit{cross-domain adaptation}.

-Within the human-face domain, the disentangled attribute-latent mapping structure is adopted to bridge between the latent space and the 3DMM parameters.
+Within the human-face domain, the disentangled attribute-latent mapping structure is adopted to bridge the latent space and the 3DMM parameters.
 Specifically, a source latent code, inverted from the input image, is first mapped to its 3DMM parameters for manipulation.
 Then, the edited parameters are projected back to update the latent code that generates the final image.
-Different from StyleRig~\cite{DBLP:conf/cvpr/TewariEBBSPZT20} that treats the latent code of StyleGAN2 as an indivisible element in mapping, we propose the \textit{reduced StyleSpace}, which is decomposed into subspaces corresponding to different semantic 3DMM attributes, i.e., pose, expression, shape, albedo, and illumination, respectively.
-Based on that, the aforementioned mapping is disentangledly learned between each attribute and its corresponding subspace.
+Different from StyleRig~\cite{DBLP:conf/cvpr/TewariEBBSPZT20} that treats the latent code of StyleGAN2 as an indivisible element in mapping, we propose the reduced style space, which is decomposed into subspaces corresponding to different semantic 3DMM attributes (\textit{i.e.} pose, expression, shape, albedo, and illumination).
+Based on that, the aforementioned mapping is learned between each attribute and its corresponding subspace in a disentangled manner.
 Our method minimizes the mutual interference between different attributes and thus greatly improves the quality and flexibility of the manipulation.